 - 1 pint cherry tomatoes halved

-- 4 ounces crumbled feta
+- 4 ounces crumbled feta omit for a vegan salad

 Instructions

-- Add the lemon juice, dijon mustard, grated garlic, italian seasoning, and thyme to a large bowl.
+- Add the lemon juice, dijon mustard, garlic, italian seasoning, and thyme to a large bowl.
 Whisk to combine.

 - Add the cannellini beans, sliced cucumbers, and halved tomatoes to the bowl.
 Stir to coat the vegetables with the dressing.